xfsnowind/xfsnowind.github.io/content/blogs/micro-frontend-module-federation.md

 ## What is Module federation

-One way to implement microfrontend in the application is module federation, a plugin of the webpack 5.
+One way to implement microfrontend in the application is [module federation](https://webpack.js.org/concepts/module-federation/), a plugin in the webpack 5.
 It connects different applications during build time and share modules with each other during runtime.
 This allows each module to define and manage its own components, while still being able to use common libraries by other modules.

-Actually there are other popular frameworks doing the microfrontend, like single-spa, bit, qiankun.
-The reason I choose module federation is:
+Actually there are some other popular frameworks doing the microfrontend, like single-spa, bit, qiankun.
+The reason we choose module federation is:
-1. All the other frameworks are doing two things, organize the microfrontend services and connect these services together through importing.
-Since we already have our own application well-organized in a monorepo way, each module is dynamically imported with react new feature `React.lazy`.
+1. All the other frameworks are doing two things
+    1. organize the microfrontend services
+    2. connect these services together through importing.

+    Since we already have our own application well-organized in a monorepo way, each module is dynamically imported by react new feature `React.lazy`.
 So what we need here actually is just the way of importing modules dynamically.
 2. Module federation is just a plugin of webpack 5, we do not need to install another library to enable microfrontend.
-It also saves us time to maintain the extra library
+It also saves us time to maintain the extra library.

 ## Migration with Module federation with Nx